-Saving Transfers & Time – Local Couple with MS Found Their People
+Saving Transfers & Time – Local Couple with Multiple Sclerosis Found Their People

 “The reason we made this investment in equipment and bathrooms is because 2 years ago Denise had to go to the hospital then to the nursing home.
 She was usually an upbeat, positive person even through MS but when she was in the nursing home she got depressed for the first time in her life.
 After that experience they decided they were going to do everything we can to keep her here.
 With this equipment it enables me to take care of her for the rest of her life.”